Split PDF file in C# and VB.NET

 ComponentInfo.SetLicense("FREE-LIMITED-KEY")

-' Open source PDF file and create a destination ZIP file.
+' Open a source PDF file and create a destination ZIP file.

 Using source = PdfDocument.Load("%InputFileName%")

-For index As Integer = 0 To source.Pages.Count - 1
+For pageIndex As Integer = 0 To source.Pages.Count - 1

-' Create new ZIP entry for each source document page.
+' Create a ZIP entry for each source document page.

 Using entryStream = entry.Open()